 This program will not do the writing for you.
 Whether you ultimately finish your book or your thesis depends on your own hard work.
 That said, if you do the work and find the program doesn’t help you, there’s a generous and detailed refund policy described below.

 My specialty is dealing with the psychological challenges faced by writers.
 I don’t edit books any longer.
-But for anyone who purchase the premium program, I’m happy to devote the one-on-one meetings to face-to-face editing for the 30 minutes available.
+But for anyone who purchases the Premium program, I’m happy to devote the one-on-one meetings to face-to-face editing for the 30 minutes available.
 I’m also able to give all participants full contact information for the best and most experienced book editors I know.
-And I can provide info on printers, graphic artists and others in the book publishing support team.
+And I can provide info on printers, graphic artists and others who support self-publishing authors.

 A 60-day "Write it.
 Report it" money-back guarantee

 If you’re skeptical about what Get It Done can do for you, let me put your worries to rest: Instead of the typical 30 days, I’m giving you 60 days to participate in the program — including the live meetings — so you can give Get It Done a fair test drive.

 I’m more than happy to let you have this time because I’m certain that the program works — provided YOU work.
 Just understand that this is not a savings and loan situation — you can’t drop off your money today and come back two months later after having done nothing.